-PARAMETER DESCRIPTION all <vlan-id></vlan-id> 'all' shows all UFO VLANs. <vlan-id> filters on a specified VLAN.</vlan-id> <vid></vid> The VLAN ID configured for private-vlan UFO. <port lag="" =""></port> The port and number, or static LAG 'sa' and number or dynamic LAG 'po' and number. <config></config> This is one of 'primary-upstream' or 'secondary-upstream' or 'epsr' or 'stp' or 'g8032'. <us ds="" =""></us> us (upstream) or ds (downstream) specifies that the UFO VLAN on this interface is designated as upstream or downstream respectively.
-If all the member ports are designated as downstream, then 'downstream-fault' will be shown instead of 'downstream'.
-The fault is not displayed if an IP Address is attached to the UFO VLAN. <proto></proto> The protocol used to determine whether the port is upstream or downstream.
+PARAMETER DESCRIPTION all <vlan-id></vlan-id> 'all' shows all UFO VLANs. <vlan-id> filters on a specified VLAN.</vlan-id> <vid></vid> The VLAN ID configured for private-vlan UFO. <port lag="" =""></port> The port and number, or static LAG 'sa' and number or dynamic LAG 'po' and number. <config></config> This is one of "primary-upstream" or "secondary-upstream" or "epsr" or "stp" or "g8032". <us ds="" =""></us> us (upstream) or ds (downstream) specifies that the UFO VLAN on this interface is designated as upstream or downstream respectively.
+If all the member ports are designated as downstream, then "downstream-fault" will be shown instead of "downstream".
+The fault will not be displayed if an IP Address is attached to the UFO VLAN.
+The protocol used to determine whether the port is upstream or downstream.
 The protocol can be one of the following: Static - the upstream or downstream designation is static through configuration and can not change.
 This is the designation by default.
 UFO - the upstream or downstream designation is being determined by UFO itself.
 This is mainly when primary-upstream or secondary-upstream have been configured, and UFO dynamically determines based on Link Up/Down events.
 EPSR - the EPSR protocol running on this interface for this UFO VLAN is dynamically determining whether the EPSR Master is reachable from this interface and if it is, then the interface is designated as upstream, otherwise its downstream.
-STP - the STP protocol running on this interface for this UFO VLAN is dynamically determining whether this interface is playing the role of an STP Root for the CIST or MSTI that this UFO VLAN belongs to, and if it is, then the interface is designated as upstream.
-G8032 - the G.8032 protocol running on this interface for this UFO VLAN is dynamically dynamically determining whether the G8032 'Hello' node is reachable from this interface and if it is, then the interface and if it is, then the interface is designated as upstream.
-GR032 - the G.8032 protocol running on this interface for this UFO VLAN is dynamically determining whether the G8032 'Hello' node is reachable from this interface and if it is, then the interface is designated as upstream.
-UCP (FUTURE) - the upstream Control Protocol (UCP) running on this interface for this UFO VLAN is dynamically determining whether the Primary UCP beacon node or its backup Secondary UCP beacon node are reachable from this interface and if it is, then the interface is designated as upstream.
+STP - the STP protocol running on this interface for this UFO VLAN is dynamically determining whether this interface is playing the role of an STP Root for the CIST or MSTI that this UFO VLAN belongs to, and if it is, then the interface is designated as upstream, otherwise its downstream.
+G8032 - the G.8032 protocol running on this interface for this UFO VLAN is dynamically determining whether the G8032 "Hello" node is reachable from this interface and if it is, then the interface is designated as upstream, otherwise its downstream.
+UCP (FUTURE) - the upstream Control Protocol (UCP) running on this interface for this UFO VLAN is dynamically determining whether the Primary UCP beacon node or its backup Secondary UCP beacon node are reachable from this interface and if it is, then the interface is designated as upstream, otherwise its downstream.